compgenomicslab/TreeProfiler/README.md

 ```

 #### AND and OR conditions
-The syntax for the AND condition and OR condition in MetaTreeProfiler is:
+The syntax for the AND condition and OR condition in TreeProfiler is:

 AND condition will be under one argument, syntax seperated by `,`, such as
 ```